-ENHANCED MODEL STORMWATER ORDINANCE FOR MUNICIPALITIES
+ENHANCED MODEL STORMWATER ORDINANCE FOR MUNICIPALITIES UPDATED DECEMBER 2023

-Municipalities in New Jersey are required to adopt a Municipal Stormwater Control ordinance reflecting various amendments made to the Stormwater Management Rule (N.J.A.C.
+Municipalities in New Jersey are required to adopt a Municipal Stormwater Control ordinance (SCO) reflecting various amendments made to the Stormwater Management Rule (N.J.A.C.
 7:8) by the New Jersey Department of Environmental Protection (NJDEP).
 To assist municipalities in adopting stormwater ordinances, New Jersey Future developed this Enhanced Model Ordinance.
 It is based on Appendix D: Model Stormwater Control Ordinance for Municipalities of the NJ Stormwater Best Management Practices Manual provided by NJDEP, and includes modifications beyond the minimum to provide for improved water quality, more widespread implementation of green infrastructure, and greater protection of water resources.
+As of July 17, 2023, NJDEP's Inland Flood Protection (IFP) Rule is effective.
+The IFP Rule requires stormwater Best Management Practices (BMPs) to be designed to manage runoff for both today's storms and future storms.
+These changes will help ensure that stormwater infrastructure is built to withstand impacts of a changing climate.
+Municipalities are required to update their local SCOs by July 16, 2024 to reflect these changes.
+This provides an opportunity for municipalities to revisit enacting more stringent requirements to meet their water quality and flooding challenges.

 This sample ordinance is provided for information purposes only.
 It is important that amended rules are carefully reviewed before any portion of this draft ordinance is adopted.
 This ordinance is intended to apply to major and minor developments not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
-5:12.
+5:21.